unrealities/MTGA_Draft_17Lands/README.md

   - (Linux only) [Install Tk](https://tkdocs.com/tutorial/install.html#installlinux)
 - **Step 7:** In Arena, go to Adjust Options, Account, and then check the Detailed Logs (Plugin Support) check box.
 - **Step 8:** Start the application by opening the terminal and entering ```python main.py```.
-- **Step 9:** If the application asks you for the location of the Arena player log, then click `File->Open` and select the log file from one of the following locations:
+- **Step 9:** If the application asks you for the location of the Arena player log, then click `File->Read Player.log` and select the log file from one of the following locations:
   - **Windows:** {drive}/Users/{username}/AppData/LocalLow/Wizards Of The Coast/MTGA/Player.log
   - **Mac:** {username}/Library/Logs/Wizards Of The Coast/MTGA/Player.log
   - **Bottles (Linux):** /home/{username}/.var/app/com.usebottles.bottles/data/bottles/bottles/MTG-Arena/drive_c/users/{username}/AppData/LocalLow/Wizards Of The Coast/MTGA/Player.log